mahdiasd/BottomDialogFilePicker/README.md

 [![](https://jitpack.io/v/mahdiasd/BottomDialogFilePicker.svg)](https://jitpack.io/#mahdiasd/BottomDialogFilePicker)

-A android bottom dialog picker like telegram for all version of android (1 ... , 10 , 11 , 12 , 13)
+Bottom dialog picker like telegram for all version of android (1 ... , 10 , 11 , 12 , 13)

 Search in Files